Solid State Drives with IBM Power Servers

 Performance Benefits of SSDs

-On my Power Server tour, I ran into many customers that are using this technology with much success.
-SSDs are, in essence, as fast as memory.
+As we talk to IBM i customers, we find more and more are using this technology with much success.
+SSDs are essentially as fast as memory.
 Some customers have all SSDs, while others have used it for the table/files that have the most usage on the system.
 Their reason for adopting the technology is simple: the number one performance issue on this server is I/O.

-An IBM white paper titled “Performance Value of Solid State Drives using IBM i” presented an overview of this topic by running a few experiments to compare SSDs and HDDs.
+A 2009 IBM paper titled “Performance Value of Solid State Drives Using IBM i” presented an overview of this topic by running a few experiments to compare SSDs and HDDs.
 The researchers discovered that SSDs provide significantly better performance, and because fewer SSDs are needed to provide this improvement, companies can enjoy a smaller physical footprint as well as less energy consumption and required hardware maintenance.
+Of course, this document is older, but it presents value in explaining the difference.
+Customers today have even more reasons to be considering SSD for IBM i.

 “SSDs, on the other hand, use solid state persistent memory to store data,” the IBM white paper stated.
 “SSDs have no moving parts which result both in significantly lower access times (100 microsecond range), and reduced power consumption and noise.
 Since SSDs do not have to power spinning platters or moving arms the overall watts/hour needed to power an SSD is significantly less than that of a typical 3.5-inch HDD.”

-Specifically with IBM i operating system environments, SSD deployment is relatively simple because IBM i has a built-in storage manager and DB2 to facilitate the process.
+Specifically, with IBM i operating system environments, SSD deployment is relatively simple because IBM i has a built-in storage manager and DB2 to facilitate the process.
 Benefits from integrating SSDs into any production environment include increased I/O and data throughput, as well as reductions in application and disk response time, purchasing cost, the number of HDDs needed, energy consumption, and lab space.
+You still need to consider I/O arms when configuring SSD.
+The Performance Navigator capacity planning tool available from HelpSystems can help with this and also help you pick the right SSD hardware to meet your needs at the right cost.